Requirements for the B.A. in International Relations

 geographic region of choice, 3 advanced courses in your topic of choice, a research methods course, and a senior seminar in which students complete an original capstone research project.

-Geographic regions include Africa, Asia, Latin America and the Caribbean, and Middle East/North Africa.
+Geographic regions include Africa, Asia, Europe, Latin America and the Caribbean, and Middle East/North Africa.

 Topic concentrations include Intercultural Communication, International Law and Organizations, International Political Economy, and International Security and Diplomacy.